Chapter Thirty-Five: In the Ashes of the Midnight Sun

 Not about some bloody flowers.

-Three days ago, Draco had been in another cemetery, in another country, doing the same damn thing with Potter.
+A week ago, Draco had been in another cemetery, in another country, doing the same damn thing with Potter.
+He'd even put a hand on the grieving man's shoulder.
 And he was fucking tired of death and the effects it had on people.
 Not only had he stood there and watched as Potter knelt before his son's grave, he had then been required to stand next to him while a set of Venetian Ministry workers exhumed the casket and prepared it for transport.

 Blaise looked around.
 "Why here, Draco?"

-"No one will find them here and—" Whatever he was about to say next was silenced by Hermione.
+"They're not spread all over the world anymore.
+And here, no one will find them and—" Whatever he was about to say next was silenced by Hermione.

 It made him just a bit more comfortable with this strange situation.